WordPress is one of the best CMS's on the market today!

 Another essential WordPress website maintenance factor, in order to not miss out on new features and to ensure that your site's security is robust, it is critical that you always upgrade your site to the latest version of WordPress.

 WordPress is always evolving and when you receive an upgrade message in your WordPress dashboard, be sure to run an upgrade to prevent your site from getting hacked.

 #7.
 Delete Unwanted Themes

-Outdated themes are one of the common causes for a hacked website.
-It makes your site vulnerable & poses a risk to your website’s security and thus, it is crucial that you delete unwanted/unused themes from your WordPress themes directory right away.
+Outdated themes are one of the common causes of a hacked website.
+It makes your site vulnerable & poses a risk to your website's security and thus, it is crucial that you delete unwanted/unused themes from your WordPress themes directory right away.

 #9.
 Update Your WordPress Plugins